Emotional Distance in a Relationship

 FAQ

-Can emotional distance be repaired?
+Can emotional distance in a relationship be repaired?

 There is no clean timeline.
 Look for movement, not speed.
 A slow repair with real ownership is better than a fast reset that avoids the wound.